felipelm/django-nginx-reactjs-docker/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands.

+To get to the project directory, login to the docker conatainer with the following command: `docker exec -it container_id /bin/bash` where `container_id` is the id of the docker frontend container.
+This id can be found by running `docker ps`.

 ### `npm start`